All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if my BMI is under 25 but I have metabolic concerns?

 This is a common scenario for Asian Americans.
-If you have elevated blood sugar, abnormal lipids, or fatty liver disease at a BMI below 25, you may still be a candidate for Ozempic for diabetes management.
+If you have improved blood sugar, abnormal lipids, or fatty liver disease at a BMI below 25, you may still be a candidate for Ozempic for diabetes management.
 The prescribing decision should be based on metabolic markers, not BMI alone.

 Next Steps